All Episodes

 It is beyond sad.

-You know, in the Biden Obama years, you know, I think I was the only show saying, why are we stopping the violence in Chicago?
+You know, in the Biden-Obama years, you know, I think I was the only show saying, why are we stopping the violence in Chicago?

-Names you've never heard before, because you can't politicize these cases of all the people shot in Chicago while Biden was vice president.
+I'd scroll the names of the people, names you've never heard before, because you can't politicize these cases of all the people shot in Chicago while Biden was vice president, Obama's hometown, and then all the people shot and murdered during that time.

 I'm like, we can fix this.